AardhynLavender/REST-API/README.md

 **MONGO_URI**

-create a `MongoDB` atlas cluster, and retrieve the `connection string` for a Node.js application.
+Create a `MongoDB Atlas` cluster, and retrieve the `connection string` for a Node.js application

-set `mongo_URI` to your connection string replacing`<password>` with the password for your created admin user.
+Set `mongo_URI` to your connection string replacing `<password>` with the password for your created admin user

-If you have multiple databases, you might need to check the `database name` is correct.
+If you have multiple databases, you might need to check the `database name` is correct

 Do not create any collections!
-The API's defined models will create the collections for us if they don't exist.
+The API's defined models will create the collections for us if they don't exist

 ---